 An image of buttons featuring Juneteenth.

-Juneteenth marks the day on June 19, 1865, when Union troops arrived in Galveston and announced the emancipation of enslaved African Americans, more than two years after President Abraham Lincoln signed the Emancipation Proclamation.
-This pivotal moment in American history continues to inspire community-led storytelling and public art that connects past injustices with present-day progress.
+Juneteenth marks June 19, 1865 — the day Union troops arrived in Galveston to announce the freedom of enslaved African Americans, more than two years after President Abraham Lincoln issued the Emancipation Proclamation.
+This delayed declaration of justice ignited generations of storytelling, cultural expression, and public art aimed at reconciling our nation’s past with a more equitable future.

 Juneteenth Bell at Texas A&M University.